-- A.5 We have grouped the data by each major class of business and peril separately.
+A.5 We have grouped the data by each major class of business and peril separately.
 This creates 12 different reserving classes:

-- > Property Damage and Business Interruption
+>Property Damage and Business Interruption

-- o Fire
+- Fire

-- o Flood
+- $\circ \quad \text{Flood}$

 - o Theft

 - o Storm

 - Malicious Damage

-- o General Damage & Other
+- General Damage & Other

-- Public Liability
+- >Public Liability

-- Injury
+- o Injury

 - Property & Other

-- > Employers' Liability
+- >Employers' Liability

-- Injury
+- o Injury

-- o Dispute & Other
+- Dispute & Other

-- > Travel
+- >Travel

 - o Miscellaneous

-- Overseas
+- o Overseas

 - A.6 Each of the 12 reserving classes is then further divided into Primary and Secondary & Other academy types.
 This creates 24 unique reserving groups and this is the level at which outstanding claims provisions are set.

 - A.7 The number of groups used must be balanced against the volume of data available, as each group must have sufficient data to achieve a robust statistical measure.
 This consideration, along with the requirements of DfE, led to the choice of the segmentation outlined above.

 - A.8 As the RPA has only been operating for a short period of time there is limited claims data in some of these reserving groups.
 Where this is the case, there is a lack of statistical credibility which should be borne in mind.